 Italy is Astaldi's home ground and its reference market.
 Despite the country's particular economic situation of recent years, it continues to be central to the group's commercial development policies and expansion strategies.
 The main sectors of interest are transport infrastructure (roads, motorways, ports, railways) and healthcare buildings (hospitals).
-Astaldi operates both as a general contractor and investor in concessions to build and operate the infrastructure51.
+Astaldi operates both as a general contractor and investor in concessions to build and operate the infrastructure.

-At 31 December 2018, the order backlog of the Italian construction segment is worth approximately €3.4 billion and includes:
+At 31 December 2019, the order backlog of the Italian construction segment is worth approximately €3.2 billion and includes new orders of €243 million (the high speed/high capacity Naples-Bari railway line, Apice-Hirpinia section).